Chip and Joanna Gaines expecting baby number five

 The newest Gaines baby will join siblings Drake, Ella, Duke and Emmie Kay.

-Joanna shared an ultrasound photo on Wednesday captioned,"Chip swears he can already tell it's a boy.
+Joanna shared an ultrasound photo on Wednesday captioned, "Chip swears he can already tell it's a boy.
 Look at the little heartbeat!!"